apache/airflow/BREEZE.rst

           Default: 

+  -S, --version-suffix-for-pypi SUFFIX
+          Adds optional suffix to the version in the generated backport package.
+It can be used to generate rc1/rc2 ... versions of the packages to be uploaded to PyPI.

+  -N, --version-suffix-for-svn SUFFIX
+          Adds optional suffix to the generated names of package.
+It can be used to generate rc1/rc2 ... versions of the packages to be uploaded to SVN.

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands